 Their views clearly show that people and talent are key areas of focus for boards of directors and executive teams alike.
 Concerns about succession challenges and the ability to attract and retain talent continue to be significant, with this issue moving to the top risk position for 2023 from the second highest-ranked risk for 2022, perhaps in response to the continued numbers of individuals exiting the workforce.
 Ongoing frustrations around compensation, lack of flexible work options, mental health issues and other workplace challenges associated with the lingering pandemic-related environment continue to create challenges in attracting and retaining the right talent needed for strategic success.

 Following are notable takeaways and observations about the results in this year’s Top Risks Survey related to talent, culture and the future of work:

 People and culture are at the top of the agenda this year.
 Even amid an uncertain economy, inflationary conditions and fears of a possible recession over the next 12 months, people, talent and culture issues stand out as critical concerns for the board and C-suite.
 Talented people and culture are related, as the latter attracts the former and, effectively led, the best and brightest engender innovative cultures that can compete and win in the digital age.
 Executives and boards see challenges in attracting and retaining talent as well as meeting the expectations of an evolving workforce and shifting hybrid, remote and in-person work environments to meet employee expectations and needs.
-Flexibility has been the norm for many organizations as they adjust to compete for different types of talent, particularly those with digital and analytic skillsets.
-Leaders also recognize how an ever-evolving workforce may impact the culture of the organization (as we detail further below).
+Flexibility has been the norm for many organisations as they adjust to compete for different types of talent, particularly those with digital and analytic skillsets.
+Leaders also recognise how an ever-evolving workforce may impact the culture of the organisation (as we detail further below).